15 Military Friendly Colleges in Nebraska

 1000 Main St | Mobile, NE 69337

-Chadron State College (CSC) is the last military friendly colleges in Nebraska on this list.
-The school has a Student Veteran Association (SVA) on campus.
+Chadron State College (CSC) stands as one of the military-friendly colleges in Nebraska, boasting an active Student Veteran Association (SVA) right on campus.

-CSC participates in the Yellow Ribbon Program by offering 1,000 students up to $2,500 each, per year.
+Participating in the Yellow Ribbon Program, CSC extends support to 1,000 students with grants of up to $2,500 each per year.

 Average Post 9/11 GI Bill Benefits Awarded